$S$, $P$ and $D$-wave resonance contributions to $B_{(s)} \to \eta_c(1S,2S) K\pi$ decays in the perturbative QCD approach: Framework

 \section{Framework}

-In the framework of the PQCD factorization approach, the nonperturbative dynamics associated with the pair of the mesons can be absorbed into two-meson DAs, then the relevant decay amplitude $\mathcal{A}$ for the quasi-two-body decays $B\to \eta_c K^{*0} \to \eta_c K\pi$ can be described in the following form:
+In the framework of the PQCD factorization approach, the nonperturbative dynamics associated with the pair of mesons can be absorbed into two-meson DAs; then, the relevant decay amplitude $\mathcal{A}$ for the quasi-two-body decays $B\to \eta_c K^{*0} \to \eta_c K\pi$ can be written in the following form:

 where $\Phi_B$ and $\Phi_{\eta_c}$ are the $B$ meson and charmonium DAs, respectively.
 The kaon-pion DA $\Phi_{K\pi}$ absorbs the nonperturbative dynamics in the $K\pi$ hadronization process.
 The hard kernel $H$ contains only one hard gluon and describes the dynamics of the strong and electroweak interactions in the three-body hadronic decays as in the formalism for the corresponding two-body decays.